olaviinha/FinnStonks/README.md

   - euros invested minus any previous sales profits/losses (current true cash loss).

 **5. Click on the third column to toggle between:**
-  - change in euros.
+  - from purchase price to latest price, change in euros.
 (Default)
-  - change in percentage.
+  - from purchase price to latest price, change in percentage.

 **6. Click on the fourth column to toggle between:**
-  - change in percentage.
+  - from purchase price to latest price, change in percentage.
 (Default)
-  - current market value in total.
+  - current total market value.

 **7. Click on the last column to toggle between:**
-  - change in percentage.
+  - price chart from purchase date to latest.
 (Default)
+  - price chart from 3 days ago to latest.
+  - price changed *per day from previous day* for the last 3 days, change in percentage.
-  - change in euros.
+  - price changed *per day from previous day* for the last 3 days, change in euros.

-The last column of the table shows the stock price change for the last three days.
-Each number means change from previous day.

 ### Motivation
 There are countless stock market monitors out there that enable you to follow stock prices of your choosing.
 However, apart from the